 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-This pizza sauce recipe uses tomato paste as a base and is seasoned with simple ingredients for an extremely flavorful red sauce that requires no cooking and no added sugar.
+This pizza sauce from tomato paste is quick, easy, and is seasoned with simple ingredients for an extremely flavorful red sauce that requires no cooking and no added sugar.

 We love pizza.
 I mean, who doesn't?
 There's something about how it all comes together with the crust, the sauce, and the toppings.
 The flavor combinations are endless and it always seems to hit the spot.